Detectability of resolved hydrogen lines from the accretion shock at gas giants and their CPDs: Detectability of the resolved accretion lines

-Given this limited dependence on \Teff, we adopt as the fiducial atmospheric effective temperature $\Teff=1400$~K with the flux correction factor of 1.036 and report this in Table~\ref{Tab:Par}.
+Given this limited dependence on \Teff, we adopt as the fiducial atmospheric effective temperature $\Teff=1400$~K with the flux correction factor of $\fPhot=1.036$ and report this in Table~\ref{Tab:Par}.
 In other words, we are effectively using a photospheric radius of $R=\sqrt{1.036}\RP=2.04~\RJ$ but keep using separately $\RP=2~\RJ$ for the other parts of the calculations.
+Conveniently, \WISPb likely has a similar \Teff, as we discuss in Section~\ref{Th:Disk}.